Gluten Free & Vegan Banana Bread

 I’m not surprised though – banana bread is absolutely delicious and so easy to make.
 Rich, warm and buttery, with a hint of cinnamon, it’s a crowd pleaser and the perfect comfort food.
 I know very few people who would turn it down!

-Our easy vegan banana bread recipe is, in our humble opinion, the best vegan banana bread out there.
+Our easy vegan banana bread recipe is, in our humble opinion, the best vegan banana bread out there (we also think our high protein banana bread is the best non-vegan banana bread out there ).
 It’s kind of like a loaf version of our quick and easy vegan banana muffins!

 It needs about 50 minutes in the oven, but it only takes 10 minutes to prepare, so it’s overall quite low effort – and worth it for the mouthwatering results.